 If you use external staff for product enrichment – e.g. external translation bureaus – you can use the Export to Excel button to export product data in the .xlsx format, and then the Import products button to reimport the product data afterwards using either the CSV, Excel, or Excel (dynamicweb) provider (Figure 1.1).

-Once the data has been translated/enriched you can import it again, though when importing products you're not limited by the import file being a .xlsl file.
+Once the data has been translated/enriched you can import it again:

-- Upload the file to your solution (for it to be found easier later, upload it to the Files folder)
+- Upload the file to your solution (to make it easier to find it later consider uploading it to the Files folder)

 - Open the warehouse group you want to import products to